DBT COVID-19 business support grant schemes: privacy notice

 International transfers

-As your personal data is stored on our IT infrastructure and shared with our data processors Microsoft and Amazon Web Services, it may be transferred and stored securely in the UK and European Economic Area.
-Where it is the case that your personal data is stored outside the UK and EEA it will be subject to equivalent legal protection through the use of Model Contract Clauses.
+Your personal data is stored on our IT infrastructure and shared with our data processors Microsoft and Amazon Web Services.
+If your personal data is processed outside the UK and European Economic Area (EEA), it will be subject to equivalent legal protection as data processed within the EEA through the use of Model Contract Clauses.

 Complaints

-If you think that your personal data has been misused or mishandled, you may make a complaint to the Information Commissioner, who is an independent regulator.
-The Information Commissioner can be contacted at:
+If you think that your personal data has been misused or mishandled, please contact the DBT Data Protection Officer in the first instance.
+If, after contacting the DBT Data Protection Officer, you are still concerned then you may make a complaint to the Information Commissioner, who is an independent regulator.

 Information Commissioner's Office